 Fabric Discovery Center at 110 Canal

-The first floor includes spaces for all three research functions, including the Fabrics Makerspace, Physical Therapy Labs, and much of the NERVE Center research, testing, and training facilities.
-The second floor houses the Fibers’ Fabrication, Conditioning, and Evaluation Rooms, shared offices, a conference room, and technical and staff work stations.
-The NERVE “arm farm” and “autonomous vehicle testing” platforms will also be located on the second floor.
-NERVE storage, Fabrics’ storage, washer/dryer system and autoclave, as well as the PH Neutralization system (water treatment) and compressor are on the canal level.
+The first floor includes spaces for all three research functions, including the Fabric Makerspace, Physical Therapy Labs, and much of the NERVE Center research, testing, and training facilities.
+The second floor houses the Fibers Fabrication, Conditioning, and Evaluation Rooms, shared offices, a conference room, and technical and staff work stations.
+The NERVE “arm farm” and “autonomous vehicle testing” platforms are located on the second floor.
+NERVE storage, Fabric storage, washer/dryer system and autoclave, as well as the PH Neutralization system (water treatment) and compressor are on the canal level.

-If you are interested in learning more about the Fabcrics Discovery Center project, please contact Ned Collier, Education Studio Principal.
+If you are interested in learning more about the Fabric Discovery Center project, please contact Ned Collier, Education Studio Principal.

 New England Robotics Validation and Experimentation (NERVE) Center